 In a 2019 interview, Billie Eilish said that to achieve her unique style, she looks at the current fashion trend... and wears the exact opposite.
 You may not like her look, but you can't question her success.
 And her fashion goes hand-in-hand with her music, which doesn't sound like anything else.

-Billie Eilish is headed opposite the herd––and her audience is following:
+Billie Eilish headed opposite the herd––and her audience followed:

 40 million Instagram followers and Billboard Chart dominance at the age of 17.

 For the radio programmer, going with the flow or against it depends on where your radio station ranks.
 If you're No. 1, then keep doing what you are doing.
 OTOH, if you want to get some needed traction––stop––and start to think differently.